Denmark–Georgia relations: Development assistance

 In the Neighbourhood Programme, Georgia has a high priority.
 A programme for good governance and human rights in Georgia and a programme for displaced people. $4 million was given to the programme.
 During the war in 2008, Danish Red Cross sent 1 million DKK to the victims.
 After the war in August 2008, Denmark increased aid to Georgia by 10 times.
 Denmark assisted 71 million DKK to Georgia for the private sector and to democracy and human rights.

+Entering its fourth phase in 2017, the Danish Neighbourhood Programme had an overall budget of DKK 860 million over five years, with approximately 30% allocated to Georgia.
+The programme aimed to contribute to the development of democratic societies with accountable public authorities and active civil societies.

+In February 2023, Denmark launched a new four-year project supporting peace and stabilization in Georgia.
+With an estimated budget of 27.12 million GEL, the programme focuses on training and strengthening Georgia’s defense and emergency service institutions.

+In 2024, Denmark, in collaboration with the United Nations Development Programme (UNDP), initiated a four-year, $10.8 million project to promote an inclusive and green transition in Georgia and Moldova.
+Approximately $4.29 million is allocated to Georgia, focusing on enhancing environmental governance, reducing greenhouse gas emissions, and promoting renewable energy practices.

+As of mid-2024, Denmark conducted a full review of its bilateral aid and assistance to Georgia.
+During this review, some planned activities and new programming support to Georgian authorities were put on hold, following the EU Council’s decision to review direct financial assistance to Georgia.

 State visits

 Danish Prime Minister Anders Fogh Rasmussen paid a visit to Georgia on 27 November 2008, where he met Georgian President Mikheil Saakashvili, Prime Minister Grigol Mgaloblishvili and the Speaker of Parliament David Bakradze.
 Danish Foreign Minister Per Stig Møller met with Georgian opposition politicians in October 2009.
 Per Stig Møller also visited Sukhumi, Abkhazia where he met Abkhazian Foreign Minister Sergey Shamba.
 Georgian President Mikheil Saakashvili visited Denmark for the 2009 United Nations Climate Change Conference meeting in Copenhagen.